 Transmission Planning studies.
 To ensure the information is up to date, PRC-012-2 R4 requires that the Planning Coordinator review the RAS performance at least every five years.
-If any performance deficiencies are discovered during these studies, a Corrective Action Plan (CAP) must be developed.2
+If any performance short comings are seen during these studies, a Corrective Action Plan (CAP) must be developed.

-Only the RAS entity can authorize and follow through to implement a CAP.
-The NERC Glossary only says that the CAP must identify a solution that will fix the identified problem(s) and a timetable when the solution(s) will be implemented.
+Only the RAS entity can authorize and follow through to apply a CAP.
+The NERC Glossary only says that the CAP must identify a solution that will fix the problem(s) and a timetable when the solution(s) will be applied.
 If the CAP solutions involve functional modifications to a RAS (see above), then the RC or RASRS must review those modifications through the procedures described in this document.